2009 ASB Classic

 The 2009 ASB Classic was a tennis tournament played on outdoor hard courts.
 It was the 24th edition of the ASB Classic, and was part of the WTA International tournaments of the 2009 WTA Tour.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from 5 through 10 January 2009.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 5 January until 10 January 2009.

 The singles draw is led by WTA No. 4, Luxembourg, Dubai winner, Olympics gold medalist Elena Dementieva, Tokyo, New Haven, Stockholm titlist Caroline Wozniacki and Strasbourg champion, Fes, Portorož runner-up Anabel Medina Garrigues.
 Also competing are Stanford champion Aleksandra Wozniak, Prague quarter-finalist Shahar Pe'er, Nicole Vaidišová, Anastasia Pavlyuchenkova and Carla Suárez Navarro.

+First-seeded Elena Dementieva won the singles title.

 Changes

 At the 2008 tournament, the courts were changed to a blue Plexicushion surface, replacing the green Rebound Ace.
 This was consistent with the surface change that was also implemented at the Australian Open.

 For the 2009 WTA Tour the ASB Classic was chosen as part of the new 55 tournament calendar.
 A new tournament director, Brenda Perry, was brought in, and there was also an increase in prize money from $145,000 to $225,000.
 The event underwent a change in sponsorship, with Zealandia, a New Zealand horticulture firm, becoming a supporting partner.